martincipriano/resst-api-manager/readme.txt

 **Use Cases:**
 - Enhance security by disabling unused or vulnerable API endpoints.
 - Improve performance by reducing REST API traffic.
-- Customize REST API availability to suit your site's requirements.
+- Fine-tune API availability to meet the needs of your site or app.

 == Installation ==